Home Inspection FAQ

 Frequently Asked Questions About Home Inspections

-Here are the answers to some of the questions that I am are most frequently asked.
-If your questions aren’t answered on this website, contact us and we’ll be happy to answer your questions
+Here are the answers to some of the questions that we are most frequently asked.
+If your questions aren’t answered on this website, contact us and we’ll get back to you as soon as possible.

 By all means, yes.
 Although not required, attending your home inspection can be a valuable learning experience.
-You will gain a wealth of information about your new home and how the systems in the property work.
-In addition, you’ll have the ability to ask any questions you may have about the property and get some tips on what maintenance will need to be done.
+You will gain a wealth of information about your home and how the systems on the property work.
+In addition, you’ll have the ability to ask any questions you may have about the property and get some tips on what maintenance may need to be done.

-- The age of the critical systems in your new home.
+- The age of the critical systems in your home

-- Approximate life expectancies, when you should budget for replacement of things like the roof, heater and water heater.
+- Approximate life expectancies, when you should budget for a replacement for things like the roof, heater, and water heater.

 - How to safely operate and maintain your home and protect your investment.